magnet-tn/dwa15-fall2016-notes/03_Laravel/99_Foobooks_Lecture_13.md

 This should not be considered a stand-alone document; for full details please refer to the lecture video and the foobooks code source.

-## Integrating your existing data and users/auth
+## Integrating your existing data and authentication
 Couple different approaches:

 1. *One to Many*: Every book is connected to a single user